 <title>Pink Guitar Last Bash in Nash Bachelorette Weekend Invitation</title>

-In the head section, we have added the following tags:
+</head>In the head section, we have added the following tags:

-attribute pointing to the Bootstrap CSS file hosted on the Bootstrap CDN.
+- The <link>tag with thehrefattribute pointing to the Bootstrap CSS file hosted on the Bootstrap CDN.
 This allows us to import and utilize the Bootstrap styles in our project.
-Thecrossorigin="anonymous"
+Thecrossorigin="anonymous"attribute enables the browser to automatically validate the integrity of the file.

-tag with the specified title for our document.
-This title will be displayed in the browser's title bar or tab.
+- The <title>tag with the specified title for our document.
+This title will be displayed in the browser’s title bar or tab.

 Containers and Breakpoints

-Let's start adding elements inside the body of the document.
-The first element is the
+Let’s start adding elements inside the body of the document.
+The first element is the header.
+We’ll keep it simple, and we’ll add only a <p> tag with the name of our shop:

 <header>